 On the summit of Headington Hill is the Warneford lunatic asylum, opened in 1826, for the accommodation of lunatics selected from the higher classes of society.

-(Unselected “lunatics” from the lower classes of society went to the Littlemore Asylum, opened in 1846.
+(After 1846 unselected “lunatics” from the lower classes of society went to the Littlemore Asylum.
 By the 1920s, the terminology had changed: advertisements in Kelly's Directory stated that the Warneford was a hospital for the treatment and care of mental patients belonging to the educated classes.)

 More land was purchased, and the grounds of the Warneford Hospital once stretched as far as the present Churchill Hospital.